dilawar/ncbs/handbook/student_handbook.markdown

 other receipts.
 These must be submitted to Accounts within one month of return to process the claim.

+## Leave of absence
-**Leave of absence:** A student who plans to be absent from work due to travel or for any other reason must submit a leave application in advance.
+ A student who plans to be absent from work due to travel or for any other reason must submit a leave application in advance.
 The application must be sanctioned by the Thesis Supervisor and Head Academics.
 This applies even for short trips away from the Hostel